sjparkinson/uncomplicated.systems/_posts/2018-09-26-heroku-from-scratch.md

 For this section we'll follow the well documented guide published by Heroku, [Preparing a Codebase for Heroku Deployment](https://devcenter.heroku.com/articles/preparing-a-codebase-for-heroku-deployment).

+After this workshop, it's also well worth checking out the Heroku guide on [the Node.js best pratices for running on the platform](https://devcenter.heroku.com/articles/node-best-practices).

 ### Creating the Heroku app